Program Manager Resume Example

 Starting out as a project manager?
 You don’t need years of experience to build a strong resume.
 I focus on transferable skills, like teamwork and communication, to stand out.

-You want to highlight any internships, volunteer work, or class projects.
+You want to highlight any internships, volunteer work, or class projects in both your resume and your cover letter.
 If you led a group of three or organized an event for 50 people, that’s real experience.

 Quantifying achievements always helps.
 Say things like, “Managed a $2,000 event budget” or “Delivered projects two weeks ahead of schedule.”
 This shows impact right away.